-The project includes two showrooms.
-The virtual showroom "Transfer Network" is to present the Agency for Transfer and Social Innovation, the five pilot projects and the Innovation Labs of the Catholic University of Applied Sciences NRW.
-The virtual showroom "MehrWert Sozial!" presents the project and the eleven thematic areas.
+The project includes two virtual words in the corporate metaverse.
+The corporate metaverse "Transfer Network" is to present the Agency for Transfer and Social Innovation, the five pilot projects and the Innovation Labs of the Catholic University of Applied Sciences NRW.
+The corporate metaverse "MehrWert Sozial!" presents the project and the eleven thematic areas.

 The areas of the Innovation Labs with the locations of the Catholic University and the areas of Science Communication and Networking have open spaces on the lawn in front of the reception.
 This results in a tour around the planted courtyard for the visitor to discover the contents of the areas.